apache/activemq-website/src/components/classic/documentation/activemq-4-connection-uris.md

 ### The AUTO Transport

-Starting with 5.13.0 ActiveMQ Classic has support for automatic wire protocol detection over TCP, SSL, NIO, and NIO SSL.
+Starting with 5.13.0 ActiveMQ has support for automatic wire protocol detection over TCP, SSL, NIO, and NIO SSL.
 OpenWire, STOMP, AMQP, and MQTT are supported.
 For details see the [AUTO](auto) Transport Reference.

 ### The VM Transport